 SECTION 5 GLOSSARY

 SECTION 6 “Robert’s Rules Of Poker”

-SECTION 1 -
+SECTION 1 - HOUSE POLICIES

 1. Management reserves the right to make decisions in the spirit of fairness, even if a strict interpretation of the rules may indicate a different ruling.

 2. Decisions of the WFP Management are final.